SitecoreUnicorn/Unicorn/README.md

 ## Best Practices

 * If using [Helix architecture](http://helix.sitecore.net/) plan to use one Unicorn configuration per module.
 You can use [Unicorn 4's configuration conventions](https://kamsar.net/index.php/2017/02/Unicorn-4-Part-III-Configuration-Enhancements/) to avoid repetition and promote a consistent item architecture across modules.
-* Make sure to enable and disable configuration files appropriately when developing, and deploying to CE/CM and CD environments.
+* If using Sitecore 9 or the [Sitecore Configuration Roles module](https://github.com/Sitecore/Sitecore-Configuration-Roles), the Unicorn configuration files are automatically enabled or disabled based on the server role that they are deployed to.
+If not, make sure to enable and disable configuration files appropriately when developing, and deploying to CE/CM and CD environments.
 Each config file has a comment header that details when it should be enabled and disabled.
 Most important is to disable the data provider config when deployed.
 * Always automate your deployments of Unicorn items (see _Automated Deployment_ below).
 This ensures a consistent item state during deployments.
 * Consider automating _local development_ Unicorn syncing using scripts (e.g. PowerShell or Gulp), which can enable you to have a one-click "post-pull" experience that both builds your projects and syncs any item changes in.
 [Sitecore Habitat](https://github.com/sitecore/habitat) does this using a combination of Gulp and the Unicorn PowerShell API.